What is parvovirus and distemper?

 Both illnesses can be life-threatening when it’s not dealt with in a timely manner.
 Dogs that show symptoms of these illnesses should seek immediate medical attention and be isolated from other dogs.

-Treatment for both viruses are antibiotics, anti-nausea medications, hospitalization, and self-quarantine.
+Treatment for both viruses are antibiotics, anti-nausea medications, hospitalization, and self-quarantine but the best way for your dog to avoid either is through vaccines.

 Parvovirus and Distemper can both spread through bodily fluids and secretions.
 Therefore, it’s essential that your dog has all the vaccinations done before letting them around other dogs in a daycare or boarding facility.